Updated: Aug 9

 In 2022 President Biden officially proclaimed February as National Black History Month.

-The month of February was chosen to coincide with the birthdays of two men who were instrumental in helping abolish slavery:
+The month of February was chosen as Black History Month to coincide with the birthdays of two men who were instrumental in helping abolish slavery:

 President Abraham Lincoln issued the Emancipation Proclamation in 1863.